 Destroy the carton and plastic bags after unpacking the range.
-Never allow children to play with packaging material.
+NEVER allow children to play with packaging material.

 NEVER use this appliance as a space heater to heat or warm the room.
-Doing so may result in carbon monoxide poisoning overheating of the oven.
+Doing so may result in carbon monoxide poisoning and overheating of the oven.

-NEVER cover any slots, holes or passages in the oven bottom or cover an entire rack with materials such as aluminium foil.
+NEVER cover any slots, holes or passages in the oven bottom or cover an entire rack with materials such as aluminum foil.
 Doing so blocks airflow through the oven and may cause carbon monoxide poisoning.
-Aluminium foil linings may also trap heat, causing a fire hazard.
+Aluminum foil linings may also trap heat, causing a fire hazard.

-It is recommended that this appliance is serviced annually.
+It is recommended that this appliance is serviced annually by a qualified service engineer.

-User servicing - DO NOT repair or replace any part of the appliance unless specifically recommended in this User Manual.
+DO NOT repair or replace any part of the appliance unless specifically recommended in this User Manual.
+Always consult a qualified service engineer.